Giswater/Giswater-Documentation/docs/giswater/for-users/dialogs/info_feature/ws/element/eregister/index.rst

 =========

-El objeto eregister no tiene descripción.
+The object eregister has no description.

 .. toctree::
 	:maxdepth: 1